Note 12 – Commitments and Contingencies

 Caliber Tax Advantaged Opportunity Fund II LLC

-Caliber O-Zone Fund II Manager, LLC (the “CTAF II Fund Manager”) is a wholly owned subsidiary of the Company and general partner and manager of Caliber Tax Advantaged Opportunity Zone Fund II LLC (“CTAF II”).
+Caliber O-Zone Fund II Manager, LLC (the “CTAF II Fund Manager”) is a wholly-owned subsidiary of the Company and general partner and manager of Caliber Tax Advantaged Opportunity Zone Fund II LLC (“CTAF II”).
 In the event of a dissolution, winding-up, or termination, if the aggregate amount received by the CTAF II investor members does not equal or exceed an amount equal to a 6% IRR for the investor members, the CTAF II Fund Manager shall immediately contribute to CTAF II funds in order to meet this minimum requirement for payment to the CTAF II investor members.
-As of December 31, 2025 and 2024, the Company estimated the fair value of CTAF II was less than the 6% IRR for the investor members.
+As of December 31, 2024 and 2023, the Company estimated the fair value of CTAF II was less than the 6% IRR for the investor members.

 Commitments and Contingencies of the Consolidated Funds

-Franchise Agreements
+Franchise Agreements and Advance Key Money

 Historical Timeline